xlch88/YouTubeTweak/FUNCTIONS.md

 ## Function Buttons

+The rotate, mirror, and screenshot buttons can be enabled independently.

 <a name="player-function-buttons-rotate"></a>

 ### Rotate Video Button

+Default: `Off` | Version: `v1.0.9 (2025-11-22)`

 After enabling this, a rotate button will appear in the player.
 Each click rotates the video image by 90 degrees.